Running flows

 Only flows with "Active" status are included when you run all flows.
 Inactive flows are skipped.

-When you run a flow, Flowguard performs these steps:
+When you run a flow, here's what happens:

 1. Initialization